lcabrp/LFPL_Data/README.md

 You will need Python 3 to run this code.
 The scripts were tested with Python 3.11.6 .If you need to download or update Python, go to [www.python.org](www.python.org).
 If you are in a Windows 10 or 11 environment, you can  [Download Python from Microsoft Store](https://apps.microsoft.com/detail/python-3-11/9NRWMJP3717K?hl=en-US).
 .

 You will need to use Jupyter notebooks too.
-You can download it [here](https://jupyter.org/install),  use [Visual Studio Code], (https://code.visualstudio.com/), or the environment of your choice.
+You can download it [here](https://jupyter.org/install),  use [Visual Studio Code](https://code.visualstudio.com/), or the environment of your choice.

 The following is a guide to running the project files locally:
  Further instructions can be found on [GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).